The challenge is to create niche while upholding IIM traditions and standards: Prof Gautam Sinha, Director, II

 The Indian Institute of Management Kashipur is the 13th addition to the prestigious league of IIMs established in the year 2011.
-In an interview with Careers360, the IIM Kashipur Director, Prof Gautam Sinha shares his vision of creating a niche for the Kashipur students.
+In an interview with Careers360, the Director IIM Kashipur, Prof Gautam Sinha shared his vision of creating a niche for the Kashipur students.
 He further talks about the challenges that occur while matching up with the standards of IIMs.

 Careers360: How has the value of management education in India changed in the last 3-5 years?
 How do you foresee the MBA programme scenario in the coming 1-3 years?

 Prof. Gautam Sinha: The management scenario has undergone significant changes in the last decade, especially after the great recession.
 It is understood that our world is becoming increasingly uncertain and to survive in this uncertain world managers need to have the dynamic decision-making ability.
 India has started on the path to become a global force to reckon with, and today’s Indian manager also needs to transform into the global manager.
 What the world of business needs today is a group of visionary leaders who can take the giant leap to make this transition happen.